 Should I Use Free Or Paid VPN?

 There are many different VPN service providers available today.
 When selecting which service is best for you, there will be two options.
 Free versions and paid versions.

 Whether it is through selling your data or installing malware on your device, these free VPNs are profiting from your use of their service.

 But when you are in the market for a Virtual Private Network, make sure you know exactly what you are getting.

 Most free versions will have slower speeds and connections than a paid service would.
 Another problem people run into with a free VPN service is the ads and pop-ups that may be associated with it.

 In summary, almost all free VPN services:

-- do not offer stable connections
+- Don’t offer stable connections

-- can only offer slow speeds
+- Can only offer slow speeds

-- disconnects your network regularly
+- Disconnects your network regularly

-- provides no customer support
+- Provides no customer support

-- have very few servers available
+- Have very few servers available

 With a paid service, connection speed, customer service, and your privacy will all be of better value.
 I’ve thoroughly discussed the downside of using a free VPN service in the article below:

-What Should I Look For In A VPN?
+What Should I Look For In a VPN?

 Given all these valuable reasons why you need a VPN, the next question is how to choose a reliable VPN service provider.
 Below are some of the criteria on what you should look for in a VPN.